Parenting: SEX TALK Part 1—Preparing for the Pre-Teen “Sex Talk”

 DETERMINE THE CONTENT TO BE COVERED

 What are the scope and the depth of the sexual issues you will need to cover?
 Talk through and write out in point form your list of potential topics you feel you need to cover with a few sub-points indicating the depth of the discussion.
 Then, once you have your list complete, check it against my list so you can be certain you are being thorough enough.
-Be sure to read through and integrate content from the following articles:
+Be sure to read/listen through and integrate content from the following resources:

 SETTING A DATE FOR THE SEX TALK

 There are 3 factors that will determine when you give the Sex Talk – the onslaught of puberty, early sexual curiosity and the timing of the child’s “sex ed” in school.